mike-weiner/display-event-locations-tec/README.md

 * Added: /includes/settings-page/settings-validate.php
 * Added: Preview of the tooltip text can be found on the settings page
 * Added: All setting fields are sanitized before being added to an array that is saved in the wp_ database
-* Added: Saved settings & options are now removed from your database upon the uninstalling of the Display Event Locations for The Event Calendar Plugin
+* Added: Saved settings & options are now removed from your database upon the uninstalling of the Display Event Location for The Events Calendar Plugin
 * Added: Quick links to our settings page & support page can be found within our plugin listing on the Plugins page.
 * Tested: Support for Wordpress 5.2.2+
 * Tested: Support for The Events Calendar 4.9.4+